openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 > **Note:**
 >
 > A file handle (File Handle) is a data structure allocated by the operating system to track files, used to identify an instance of an opened file.
-The file handle contains file metadata information (such as filename, path, size, modification time, etc.) as well as the physical location of file data on disk.
+The file handle contains file metadata (such as filename, path, size, modification time, etc.) and the physical location of file data on disk.
 >
-> The form of file handles may vary across different operating systems.
-In Unix and Linux systems, file handles are typically non-negative integers allocated by the operating system kernel and returned to applications when files are opened.
-In Windows systems, file handles are usually pointers to file objects allocated by the operating system kernel and returned to applications when files are opened.
-Regardless of the form of the file handle, applications can use it to perform operations such as reading, writing, and modifying files.
+> The form of file handles may vary across operating systems.
+In Unix and Linux systems, file handles are typically non-negative integers allocated by the OS kernel and returned to applications when opening files.
+In Windows systems, file handles are usually pointers to file objects, allocated by the OS kernel and returned to applications when opening files.
+Regardless of the form, applications can use file handles to perform operations like reading, writing, and modifying files.

 ### prop fileHandle